You want smart political talk without the meltdowns?

 I'll go to you first, Carol.

-Didn't that didn't all the spending already to this point get us in this mess that we're in now?
+North of $7 trillion, considering everything that we're already seeing in terms of inflation, didn't all the spending already to this point get us in this mess that we're in now?

 I'm old school.

-When I think of the word budget, I think of matching up your income with your expenditures, not just coming up with a wish list of here are all the things that I'd like to spend money on, and I don't really care about how I'm I'm gonna pay for it.
+When I think of the word budget, I think of matching up your income with your expenditures, not just coming up with a wish list of here are all the things that I'd like to spend money on, and I don't really care about how I'm going to pay for it.

-But you know, proposing seven trillion dollars, and particularly when there's no emergency, you know, quote unquote emergency measures involved, it's really financial destruction for the United States.
+But, you know, proposing $7 trillion, and particularly when there's no emergency, you know, quote-unquote emergency measures involved, it's really financial destruction for the United States.

 The amount that's being proposed is 55% higher than that.

-The deficit that they're looking to run is something on the order of ninety percent of our pre-COVID deficits.
+The deficit that they're looking to run is something on the order of 90% of our pre-COVID deficits.

-And you know, the timing of it is just really kind of thumbing the the nose at the Fed.
+And the timing of it is just really kind of thumbing the nose at the Fed.

 And anything they can't pay for, as the Federal Reserve has been raising interest rates, is going to be financed at higher interest rates.